There are different types of dismissal, depending on the situation. If you are not sure which is relevant to your situation, check before you apply.

 - state government employees in New South Wales, Queensland, South Australia, Tasmania and Western Australia

-- people employed in Western Australia by non-constitutional corporations, for example, employees of sole traders, partnerships and trusts.
+- people employed in Western Australia who are employed employers that are not a constitutional corporation, for example, employees of sole traders or partnerships.

 To understand unlawful termination and find out if you are eligible, see About unlawful termination.